Persistent Data Container (PDC)¶

 Getting data¶

-To get data from the PDC, you need to know the Identifier
+To get data from the PDC, you need to know the Identifier and the PersistentDataType of the data.

 Data types¶